Line of scrimmage: Presentation during broadcasts

 Modern video techniques enable broadcasts of American football to display a visible line on the screen representing the line of scrimmage.
 The line is tapered according to the camera angle and gets occluded by players and other objects as if the line were painted on the field.
 The line may represent the line of scrimmage or the minimum distance that the ball must be moved for the offensive team to achieve a first down.

 Misnomers

-Many fans and commentators refer colloquially to the entire neutral zone as the "line of scrimmage," although this is technically incorrect.
+Many fans and commentators refer colloquially to the entire neutral zone as the "line of scrimmage", although this is technically incorrect.
 In the NFL rulebook, only the defensive-side restraining line is officially considered a line of scrimmage.
-Referees, when explaining a penalty, will refer to "the previous spot" instead of the "line of scrimmage" to avoid confusion.